-Most brochures are used as marketing tools, and they are extremely underrated.
-Brochures are cheap, and they can be a quick guide for any client or customer.
+Brochure printing is cheap and can be a quick guide for any client or customer.
+Most brochures are used as marketing tools and are extremely underrated.
 You want your brochure to be able to stand alone, or at least summarize what your sales teams could say.
 Here we will show you how to create a masterpiece that draws attention, gets read, promotes, teaches, impresses potential customers, and more importantly, makes a sale!

 Start with your customer in mind and focus on the goal of your marketing and promotional plan.
 Maybe your goal is to drive traffic into your store.
 Or to get people to shop on your website.
 Is your focus to get more people to call?
 Maybe you need people to help with funds.
 Pick something tangible and easy to strive for.
 Follow that goal when designing and writing.
 Figure out how the brochure will be used, who will read it, and know where the brochure fits into your sales process.
 Knowing your focus will help direct you into how to design and what text to include in your brochure.